itmoth/hoffman2-notes/README.md

 # hoffman2-chem-notes

 These are my notes for setting up and using Hoffman2 using Windows Subsystem for Linux (WSL).
 I have not included the steps for getting an account or getting access to Gaussian.
+If this is your first time using any form of Linux this should also be easy to follow along with!

 ## SSH Customization

+We are able to remotely connect to Hoffman2 using SSH.
+To make our experience easier moving forward, it's best to customize SSH.

 Find where your .ssh folder is, for me it was